Grand tour of Quebec and Gaspésie

 • Day 20 Quebec city

 Quebec city Let yourself be seduced by the narrow cobbled streets of Quebec City.
 The picturesque old town is also listed as a UNESCO World Heritage Site.
-You will not be able to miss the Château Frontenac which dominates the top of the city.
+You will not be able to miss the Château Frontenac which dominates above the city.

 Period & budget